RamonGuti/RamonGuti/README.md

 - 👋 Hi, I’m @RamonGuti
-- 👀 I'm a data enthusiast
+- 👀 I work on a data analysis team at the Houston Health Department
 - 🌱 I’m currently learning data analysis/science
 - 💞️ I’m looking to collaborate on data analysis/science projects.
 - 📫 How to reach me, here is my linkedin profile https://www.linkedin.com/in/ramongutierrez1011/